 Speaking of Rocky, we get an amazing shot of the man who started it all, sitting outside the ring while Adonis and his crew celebrated his victory.
 This beautiful shot shows that Rocky’s time in the sun is done.
 And the legacy is now in the hands of Adonis Creed.
 And thus giving the legendary fighter a graceful exit from the franchise.

-while Creed I was much better, I do appreciate the nostalgia and characterization that Creed II brings to the table (especially in Drago’s case).
-And while this movie is a perfect end to an iconic franchise, there’s no way Warner Bros won’t make a Creed III.
+While the first Creed was much better, I do appreciate the nostalgia and characterization that Creed II brings to the table (especially in Drago’s case).
+And though the movie is a perfect end to an iconic franchise, there’s no way Warner Bros won’t make a Creed III.
 (Let’s hope they don’t ruin it)